ensdomains/docs/dapp-developer-guide/quickstart.md

 {% endtabs %}

 {% hint style="info" %}
-This would be a good place to also include Thorin, the ENS component library, but it is not required for this guide.
+This would be a good time to install a component library like [Thorin](https://thorin.ens.domains/), the ENS design system, but it is not required for this guide.
 {% endhint %}

 To configure wagmi, create a file called `providers.ts`: